edswafford/RacingSimFFBTuner/docs/Detailed Design/Value Objects/Value Objects Analysis and Design.md

 - ✅ Create with zero (no acceleration)
 - ✅ Create with positive value (acceleration in one direction)
 - ✅ Create with negative value (deceleration)
-- ✅ Create with large positive value (crash scenario)
+- ✅ Create with maximum positive value (32 G-forces)
-- ✅ Create with large negative value (hard braking)
+- ✅ Create with maximum negative value (-32 G-forces)
+- ✅ Create with value just below maximum (31.9 G-forces)
+- ✅ Create with value just above minimum (-31.9 G-forces)

 ##### Invalid Inputs
 - ❌ NaN should throw ArgumentException
 - ❌ Infinity should throw ArgumentException
+- ❌ Value exceeding +32 G-forces should throw ArgumentOutOfRangeException
+- ❌ Value below -32 G-forces should throw ArgumentOutOfRangeException

 ##### Equality
 - ✅ Two instances with same value are equal